 Subsistence and Travel Grants

 Subsistence and travel grant payments are tax reportable.
 Payments are subject to 14% federal withholding.
 The recipient receives a 1042-S (federal) at year-end.
 The recipient must have or apply for a Social Security number or ITIN.
 Foreign visitors from a country with a tax treaty can claim exemption from withholding by filing Form W-8BEN with Payroll.
-Refer to How to: Claim Tax Treaty for Fellowship Payment in the Students - Tax Information section for more information.
+Refer to How to: Claim Tax Treaty for Fellowship Payment for more information.